 - Master both long theoretical answers and fast calculation based problems.

-- Till one month before board exam, NEET is your priority during self-study.
+- Till one month before the board exam, NEET is your priority during self-study.

 - Solve sample papers before/during the board exam time.